danieljonce/crafty-controller-update-scripts/README.md

 apt-get update && apt-get install -y curl
 ```

-**Or** include the installation step in every scheduled command (recommended if using Docker / CasaOS).
+**Or** include the installation step in a scheduled command (recommended if using Docker / CasaOS) within Crafty's "Schedule" section of the server.

 ---